ocaml/dune/doc/dev/rpc-versioning.md

 swallow errors and clients must be upgraded to handle version errors on notifications, which were previously infallible).

-Finally, the versioning protocol itself must be either versioned separately or stabilised (see [Compatibility mode](#compatibility-mode) for some ways that this has already been done).
+Finally, the versioning protocol itself must be either versioned separately or stabilised (see [Session versioning](#session-versioning).

 ### Tweaks